-4. Provide Support to Staff
+4. Provide Support to Staff/Learners

-- School leaders need to be mindful of their duty of care to those involved; there is a specific duty on employers to protect their staff from third party harassment.
-Appropriate support for staff members will depend on the nature of the concerns and the reaction of the individual. - If the member of staff is aware of the issues, headteachers/DSLs should explain to them how they intend to address the concern and offer support to them, for example via internal and external support such as counselling or well-being helplines e.g. Education Support etc.
+• School leaders need to be mindful of their duty of care to those involved.
+Where this involves staff, there is a specific duty on employers to protect their staff from third party harassment.
+Appropriate support for staff members will depend on the nature of the concerns and the reaction of the individual.

-Leaders should encourage staff to let them know if there is any further support that they feel they need.

-- If the member of staff is unaware of the comments, headteachers/DSLs should consider if it necessary to inform them, and if so, what would be the best approach to do so.
-Depending on the nature of the comments, this decision may require additional advice, for example for the local authority, the LADO and/or any legal or personnel advice. - Staff (and indeed headteachers) may wish to contact their professional union for additional support and guidance.
+- If the member of leaner/ member of staff is aware of the issues, headteachers/DSLs should explain to them how they intend to address the concern and offer support to them, for example via internal and external support such as counselling or for staff, well-being helplines e.g. Education Support etc. Leaders should encourage learners and staff to let them know if there is any further support that they feel they need. - If the learner/member of staff is unaware of the comments, headteachers/DSLs should consider if it necessary to inform them, and if so, what would be the best approach to do so.
+Depending on the nature of the comments, this decision may require additional advice, for example if the comments involve staff, for the local authority, the LADO and/or any legal or personnel advice. - Staff (and indeed headteachers) may wish to contact their professional union for additional support and guidance.
 School leaders may also take additional legal advice, for example via their union or personnel provider, especially if civil issues such as libel/slander are a concern.